orlowdev/orlove.dev/content/blog/2020/07/10/functional-vs-nonfunctional-requirements/index.md

 I once had a conversation with an experienced colleague, where we discovered an interesting notion of his that nonfunctional requirements are just non-documented requirements.
 Can't blame them for that (backreference to user stories that are not user stories).
 When we have a task that clearly states that our website must be usable with screenreaders, we get into the trap of thinking that it's the functionality that we are about to add.
 Another thought that you might come across is that if the website must, than it is not that non-functional.

 But things are a bit more complicated.
 An inarticulate definition of a NFR could be: `NFR outlines the operation of the system rather than specific capabilities`.
-It's a good array of words (I'd say it's a set by it has "the" repeated twice. #1 English word, so it goes).
+It's a good array of words (I'd say it's a set but it has "the" repeated twice. #1 English word, so it goes).
 But it does not reflect the real meaning, so let's try looking from a different angle.

 When it comes to things that you cannot test by doing, there must be other ways to test them anyway.
 As NFRs build up software properties, they have something to do with its quality.
 Luckily, both in broad and narrow terms.
 To gather metrics and analyze _**how**_ our system behaves, we can refer to so called **Quality Attributes** (QAs, or **ilities**) [^5].
 Covering all of them is a long adventure so I'll make a dedicated series on that.
 I just leave the reference here for the future.

 Identifying NFRs is hard as they are usually implied or even not considered at all.
-On the other side, most NFRs are known and can be applied to almost any project.
-But if we tried to create absolutely robust, accessible, deployable, maintainable, secure, adaptable, testable, ..., fault-tolerant software, we would never live up to the day when that software is released.
+On the other hand, most NFRs are well known and can be applied to almost any project.
+But if we tried to create absolutely **robust**, **accessible**, **deployable**, **maintainable**, **secure**, **adaptable**, **testable**, `...`, **fault-tolerant** software, we would never live up to the day when that software is released.
 Fortunately, not all QAs (hence, NFRs) are equally important in different scenarios and we can play with trade-offs.
 If we create a blazing fast coffee-machine, performance is a priority.
 If we create a super-cheap one, performance can be compromised on.

 This is why thinking about NFRs from the perspective of QAs makes their identification easier - you operate with generalized abstractions.

 For each specific project, the most important QAs should be picked and decomposed into specific applicable NFRs.
 If you don't know which ones are important, filter out the obvious odds, and then ask the black box I mentioned before.
 Although NFRs seem to be non-important because of their squiggly and elusive nature, they can effectively render the hole project useless.
 And this is the time to talk about the main reason for this post.

 ## Architecturally significant requirements (ASRs)